First Time Visitors

 Ours is a shared ministry so each service includes components that are led by our minister or guest sermon-giver, by our Worship Associates, and by individuals who serve in leadership roles at Live Oak.
 Like many other congregations, our services include music, a story for all ages, a sermon, meditation, and the sharing of joys and sorrows.
 What makes our congregation unique, however, is the content.
 The Unitarian Universalist approach to spirituality is not based on a creed or received revelation, but rather through the search for the gathered wisdom of humankind; from other religions, from the arts and sciences, and from reason and intuition.
 Each spiritual journey is unique and there is space for differences.

-There are.
 Toward the beginning of the service we invite our guests to introduce themselves if they so choose.

 Sometimes during the service something special happens that we want to recognize with applause.
 Usually we show acknowledgement by raising and rotating our hands without interrupting the quiet space of the service but sometimes clapping wins out (especially if the youth of our congregation have contributed in a special way).